danbev/learning-cpp/README.md

     }

 You can declare `new` and `delete` yourself which we do in [stringsize.cc](./src/fundamentals/stringsize.cc).
-One thing to not is that new does not only allocate memory, it also calls the constructor.
+One thing to not is that new does note only allocate memory, it also calls the constructor.
 And same with delete, it will not only reclaim the memory but will first call the destructor.

 ### Type traits